MicrosoftDocs/dynamics-365-ai/ai-docs/sales/personalize-sales-accelerator.md

 4. On the **Sequence settings** page, in the **Linked activities** section, turn on **Pre-create linked activities (recommended)**.

     >[!NOTE]
     > Select the **Exclude phone call activities** check box to avoid creating a duplicate phone call activity when you're using Dynamics 365 Channel Integration Framework as your phone system.
-If you don't select this option, a duplicate phone call activity will be created on the timeline and a duplicate activity will be created when the step is waiting to be completed on the record.<!--note from editor: Edit okay?
-I didn't know what "for the same" referred to.-->
+If you don't select this option, a duplicate phone call activity will be created on the timeline and a duplicate activity will be created when the step is waiting to be completed on the record.

     >[!div class="mx-imgBorder"]
     >![Enable pre-create linked activities](media/sa-personal-settings-enable-precreate-linked-activities.png "Enable pre-create linked activities")